-The Palm Beach Currumbin State High Student Code of Conduct sets out the responsibilities and processes we use in our school to promote a positive, productive and effective whole-school approach to student wellbeing and discipline.
+The Palm Beach Currumbin State High Student Code of Conduct sets out the responsibilities and processes we use in our school to promote a positive, productive and effective whole-school approach to student wellbeing, support and discipline.

 We are committed to providing a safe, respectful and positive learning environment underpinned by our relational culture, in which students can excel, have the opportunities to engage in quality learning practices and acquire values supportive of their lifelong wellbeing.
+We continue to be committed to ensuring every member of the PBC community achieves nothing but the best.